New dates added for October and November! See Uncommon Giving in action at our weekly product demo.

 How Companies Benefit

-Many companies include donation matching in their corporate social responsibility (CSR) strategy to demonstrate that they’re committed to improving the communities in which they operate—rather than purely making a profit.
+Many companies include donation matching in theirย corporate social responsibility (CSR) strategyย to make a commitment to improving the communities in which they operate.
 In doing so, they:

-• Increase employee engagement.
-87% of employees believe businesses should take a public position on societal issues relevant to their industry.
-Employees want to know that their company stands behind their needs and values.
-By matching donations to causes they care about, companies can recruit and retain talented employees for the long term.
+• Increase employee engagement.ย Almost three-quarters of employeesย believe businesses should take a public position on societal issues relevant to their industry.
+Employees want to know that their company supports their needs and values.
+By matching donations to causes they care about, companies canย recruit and retain talented employeesย long-term.

 Attract more employees and customers as a leading CSR company.
 Click to download our free guide!